SingularityNET-Archive/SingularityNET-Archive/Data/Docs/1-OLj_T0-oXgu_SShr4IUpOp38J7RIekpif1Lviy62KE.md

 An “action” is something that was assigned to someone to do.
 It will have one (or sometimes more) assignees, and a due date.
 Sometimes, though, you might have to infer these from what the summary says.
 For example, the documenter might have left “assigned to” blank, but it might be clear from the summary who is meant to be doing it.
 However, if you’re not sure, don’t guess.

+**
+**
-For decisions, copy into the spreadsheet the text that you think should be tagged as a “decision”.
-If you can see information in the documentation to say what the rationale was, or any opposing arguments, add these too: but only if it’s there in the documentation, or if you were actually at the meeting and you are certain you remember Don’t guess!
-And definitely don’t add your OWN opinion.
+**For decisions**, copy into the spreadsheet the text that you think should be tagged as a “decision”.
+If you can see information in the documentation to say what the rationale was, or any opposing arguments, add these too: but **only** if it’s there in the documentation, or if you were actually at the meeting and you are certain you remember Don’t guess!
+And **definitely** don’t add your OWN opinion.
 You’re a documenter, not a participant!

-For action items, again, copy the text that you think should be tagged as an “action item”.
+**For action items,** again, copy the text that you think should be tagged as an “action item”.
 If you can also see who it was assigned to and infer what the due date was, add that to the spreadsheet too.

-And you’re done!
+**And you’re done!**